 Click OK to close out of the dialog box, and Photoshop trims away any extra white space around the image, leaving us with our final vignette result:

 And there we have it!
-That’s how to easily add a classic vignette effect to a photo with Photoshop!
-Check out our Photo Effects section for more great Photoshop effects tutorials, or see below for other tutorials you may be interested in!
+That's how to easily add a classic vignette effect to a photo with Photoshop!
+Check out our Photo Effects section for more Photoshop effects tutorials!